gisforgirard/Prusa-Firmware/README.md

-This is the v3.13.2 branch with MINTEMP removed.
+This is the v3.13.2 branch with MINTEMP removed that I accidentially merged with the default MK3 branch.
 I personally would rather have my garage burn down than have to listen to this stupid printer beeping nonstop.
 So far, that hasn't happened.
 MINTEMP ruins prusas.
 This makes them better.